 However, a huge amount has already been achieved, even in the first decade of the Great Fen.
 More than 50% of the land is now owned by the Great Fen partners.
 See History of the Great Fen project for more information.

-See also the Great Fen Masterplan for plans for the future.
+Click the image below to discover the Great Fen Masterplan for the future.

 Wicken Fen, along with Woodwalton Fen and Holme Fen in the Great Fen area, is one of the few remaining fragments of what was previously 1,350 square miles of wild fens.
 More than 99% of the ancient fens have disappeared.